In the past few year the world has become more and more agile.

 There’s no shortage of people who swear by agile methodologies, particularly in the IT management world.
 It’s vibrant, flexible, it’s fast paced and recognizes change as the only constant in this world.
 It values human interaction over tiresome contracts, and software that works over brain dulling documentation.
 It is in line with the modern philosophy of fail fast, fail better, as it immensely reduces time to market when compared to the waterfall approach.

-If waterfall had a mantra, it might be something along the lines: shortcuts make long delays (as wisely put by Pippin in The Fellowship of the Ring).
+On the other hand, If waterfall had a mantra, it might be something along the lines: shortcuts create long delays (as wisely put by Pippin in The Fellowship of the Ring).
 Waterfall enforces rigid planning and well defined work breakdown structure (WBS).

 The more traditional approach to project management supports taking a series of well thought out steps and sets hard milestones in order to eventually deliver a complete project that satisfies all set requirements.

 Which is perfect if you are building a nuclear waste disposal system!
 You’d better have every feature working bug-free before you deploy it.